-AUCKLAND UNIVERSITY - 2024 PROGRAMME, RANK SCORE, SUBJECT AND CREDIT REQUIREMENTS
+AUCKLAND UNIVERSITY - 2025 PROGRAMME, RANK SCORE, SUBJECT AND CREDIT REQUIREMENTS

+Programme Rank Score

-Bachelor of Advanced Science Honours (BAdvSciHons) Rank Score - 260
+Bachelor of Advanced Science Honours (BAdvSciHons) 260

-Bachelor of Architectural Studies (BAS) Rank Score - 230
+Bachelor of Architectural Studies (BAS) 230

 • Subject to the qualitative evaluation of a portfolio of creative work and written statement.

-Bachelor of Arts (BA) Rank Score - 150
+Bachelor of Arts (BA) 150

-Bachelor of Commerce (BCom) Rank Score - 165
+Bachelor of Commerce (BCom) 165

+Bachelor of Communication (BC) 180

-Bachelor of Dance Studies (BDanceSt) Rank Score - 150
+Bachelor of Dance Studies (BDanceSt) 150

-• Subject to the qualitative evaluation of an audition.
+Subject to the qualitative evaluation of an audition.

-Bachelor of Design - Rank Score - 180
+Bachelor of Design 180

+Bachelor of Early Childhood Studies (BECSt) 150

-Bachelor of Education (Teaching) (BEd (Tchg)) Rank Score - 150
+Bachelor of Education (Teaching) (BEd (Tchg)) 150

 • Subject to a satisfactory interview, police check, and referees' reports.
+(You may also be required

-May be required to sit literacy, numeracy and IELTS assessments if you have been out of the NZ education system for more than 1 year.
+to sit literacy, numeracy and IELTS assessments.)

-Bachelor of Engineering (Honours) (BE(Hons)) Rank Score - 260
+Bachelor of Engineering (Honours) (BE(Hons)) 260

 • With 17 external Level 3 credits in Calculus and 16 external Level 3 credits in Physics.

-Bachelor of Fine Arts (BFA) Rank Score - 150
+Bachelor of Fine Arts (BFA) 150

-Bachelor of Global Studies (BGlobalSt) Rank Score - 210
+Bachelor of Global Studies (BGlobalSt) 210

 • With a minimum of 16 credits each from three approved subjects.
-Study of an additional language is encouraged.
+Study of an additional

+language is encouraged.

-Bachelor of Health Sciences (BHSc) Rank Score - 250
+Bachelor of Health Sciences (BHSc) 250

-• With a minimum of 18 credits in one of English, Geography, History, Classical Studies, History of Art or Te Reo Māori and a minimum of 18 credits in one of Biology, Chemistry or Physics.
+• With a minimum of 18 credits in one of English, Geography, History, Classical Studies, History of

+Art or Te Reo Māori and a minimum of 18 credits in one of Biology, Chemistry or Physics.

 Bachelor of Laws (LLB (Part I))

-• Students must be offered a place in another Bachelor degree and satisfy the conjoint score for the other Bachelor degree.
-Entry will be based on the guaranteed scores for the other Bachelor degree.
+• Students must apply for a conjoint or concurrent degrees and satisfy the conjoint score for the

+other Bachelor degree.

-Bachelor of Music (BMus) Rank Score - 150
+Bachelor of Music (BMus) 150

-- Classical Performance an audition portfolio - Jazz Performance and Popular Music an audition portfolio - Composition major a composition portfolio - Musicology a statement of musical background.
+• Entry to Creative Practice: Classical, Jazz or Popular Music is subject to the qualitative evaluation

+of an audition portfolio.

-Bachelor of Nursing (BNurs) Rank Score - 230
+Bachelor of Nursing (BNurs) 230

-• With a minimum of 18 credits in one of English, Geography, History, Classical Studies, History of Art or Te Reo Māori and a minimum of 18 credits in one of Biology, Chemistry, Physics.
+• With a minimum of 18 credits in one of English, Geography, History, Classical Studies, History of

+Art or Te Reo Māori and a minimum of 18 credits in one of Biology, Chemistry, Physics.

-Bachelor of Property (BProp) Rank Score - 165
+Bachelor of Property (BProp) 165

 Bachelor of Science (BSc)

-- Biomedical Science Rank Score 280
+- Biomedical Science 280

-- Food Science and Nutrition Rank Score 200
+- Food Science and Nutrition 200

-- Exercise Sciences Rank Score 200

 - All other majors/specialisations 165

-Bachelor of Social Work (BSW) Rank Score - 150
+Bachelor of Social Work (BSW) 150

-• Subject to a satisfactory police check, safety check and referees' reports.
-An interview may be required.
+• Subject to a satisfactory police/safety checks and referees' reports.
+Interview may be required.

-Bachelor of Sport, Health and Physical Education (BSportHPE) Rank Score - 150
+Bachelor of Sport, Health and Physical Education (BSportHPE) 150

-Bachelor of Urban Planning (Honours) (BUrbPlan (Hons)) Rank Score -180
+Bachelor of Urban Planning (Honours) (BUrbPlan (Hons)) 180

-NB: The entry prerequisites listed above are taken from the University of Auckland 2024 Undergraduate Prospectus
+NB: The entry prerequisites listed above are taken from the University of Auckland 2025 Undergraduate Prospectus